PatrickKutch/BIFF_SampleApp/Readme.txt

 Sample app that showcases many of the features.
 Download Oscar, Minion and Marvin.
 Compile Marvin an put the resulting .JAR file into the same directory as this readme.
 Run Minion, Oscar and Marvin and enjoy.
+The default .bat files for these will run a sample workload.